 To receive updated information on the Daily Office services, please contact The Reverend Dr. Brad Smith or join these new Spirituality Groups via REALM.

 Virtual Sunday School Resources:

-During the month of April, Sunday school will focus on The Friends of Jesus.
+During the month of May, Sunday school will focus on The Transformation of Saul.
 Please click the Sunday School buttons on this page for virtual Sunday School resources.
 Please view the Sunday School Lesson and Activity videos each week linked below, or find them on our YouTube page: Sunday School Playlist.